Skip to main content

 2

-Create a CSV file with scenario data.
-Each row is a test case describing the user goal, persona, and initial prompt.
+Create a CSV file with scenario data, or generate test cases from your specifications.
+Each row describes a user goal, persona, scenario, and the first user message.

 3

-Upload your scenario CSV to create a test.
-The platform generates a session for each scenario.
+Upload your scenario CSV to create a test, or use AI-generated tests from the dashboard.
+The platform generates a session for each test case.

 4

-Use SimulatorService.simulate() to execute the conversation between your agent and the synthetic user, for each session.
+Use simulator.simulate() to execute the conversation between your agent and the simulated user for each session.

 5